BRIEF

 CONCEPT DEVELOPMENT

-3. Floor tiles isn't as interesting or innovative as we thought - how else could we integrate elements from the environment?
+Floor tiles aren't as compelling as we thought - how else could we integrate elements from the environment?

-Our discoveries led to Barricade DJ!
 It combines digital, spatial and playful elements to create a fun and social experience.
-Together, concert-goers co-create a soundscape that connects them with their favourites artists through music.
+Together, concert-goers co-create a soundscape that connects artist with fan through music.

 Requirement of downloadable app to participate.

 Use of keepsake wristbands to participate.
-Simplifies steps for users!
+Simplifies steps!

 Insight 3